philschanely/course-web2/src/pages/lessons/04-grid-design.md

 Finally, also bear in mind that when we use a gutter of 30 pixels, what we typically do is apply that evenly to the two columns affected by the gutter; so we would apply 15px to the left column and 15px to the right column.
 The effect then is that we usually have half of the gutter on the outermost edges of our canvas as well.

-#### Setting up Columns in Sketch

-The Layout settings in Sketch also allow us to set up columns with gutters (View > Canvas > Layout settings...).
-Here we can check the "Columns" option and enter the number of columns along with the total width that should be subdivided (typically the same as our canvas width).
-Use the offset setting if your canvas is wider than your desired column layout and want the first column set in from the left edge or centered in the canvas.

-Use gutter width and column width to set and adjust the balance between these settings.
-Sketch automatically recalculates each value based on the last setting you provided since these two are interdependent.

-Finally, you can also control whether the desired gutter only applies between the columns, or is also split on the outer edges as discussed above.

 </Subpage>
 <Subpage slug="rows">